stax76/MediaInfo.NET/README.md

 **MediaInfo** is the library which MediaInfo.NET is based on.
 https://mediaarea.net/en/MediaInfo

-**Get-MediaInfo** is a PowerShell advanced function to access MediaInfo properties from media files.
+**Get-MediaInfo** is a PowerShell advanced function to access MediaInfo properties from media files via PowerShell.
 https://github.com/stax76/Get-MediaInfo

 **StaxRip** is a encoding GUI that integrates MediaInfo.NET.